ridho-dev/movie-hero/README.md

 # Movie Hero
-This is my personal web project that shows movie lists
+This is my personal web project that shows movie lists.
+Its uploaded already, you can check it in https://moviehero.netlify.app/

 I took the movies data from https://www.themoviedb.org/ API